tsili852/NetworkingLibrary/README.md

 They all do exactly what they sound like.
 Creating a JoinZoneRequest asks the server to join a zone with the given zone name, username, and password.
 Creating a JoinRoomRequest asks the server to join a room with the given room name.
 Before a user can join a room though he needs to be in a zone.
 If the room being requested to join doesn't exist in their zone the request will not go through.

-## Predefined Events
+## Predefined Event Names
-There are many predefined events in the library that take care of some functionalities like joining a room.
+There are many predefined event names in the library that take care of some functionalities like joining a room.
 The NEEvent class contains all of the predefined packet names that are either sent to a client or used on the server:

 - USER_JOIN_ROOM : Sent to a client when a new user joins their room.
 - USER_LEAVE_ROOM : Sent to a client when a user leaves their room.